Checkbox Group: Use Cases

 Pre-select

-You can pre-select options by targeting the modelValue
+You can pre-select options by targeting the modelValue object of the option and setting the checked property to true.

 <lion-checkbox-group name="scientists" label="Favorite scientists">

-<lion-checkbox label="Archimedes" .choiceValue=${'Archimedes'}></lion-checkbox>
+<lion-checkbox label="Archimedes" .choiceValue="${'Archimedes'}"></lion-checkbox>

-<lion-checkbox label="Francis Bacon" .choiceValue=${'Francis Bacon'} checked></lion-checkbox>
+<lion-checkbox label="Francis Bacon" .choiceValue="${'Francis Bacon'}" checked></lion-checkbox>

 </lion-checkbox-group>